-The government-wide financial statements include all governmental activities that are principally supported by developer revenues.
+The government-wide financial statements include all governmental activities that are principally supported by assessments and Developer revenues.
 The District does not have any business-type activities.
 The governmental activities of the District include the general government (management) and maintenance and operations.